 Acknowledging that various policy initiatives are required to deliver national targets that are aligned to the Paris Agreement, BusConnects can facilitate services that are beneficial to communities.
 While mandated reductions are not required at an individual scheme level, carbon must be invested wisely.
-Chapter 8 (Climate) contains an assessment of the greenhouse gas emissions associated with the Proposed Scheme.
+Chapter 8 (Climate) in Volume 2 of the EIAR contains an assessment of the greenhouse gas emissions associated with the Proposed Scheme.

-2.3.3.11 Climate Action Plan 2023
+3.5.11 Climate Action Plan 2023